-I’ve been working on this concept with our children, George and Giavanna (ages 7 and 9).
+I’ve been working on this concept with our children, George and Giavanna, since they were very young.

-Quite often, when it’s time to clean up toys, they try to pick them ALL up at once.
+Years ago, when it was time to clean up toys, they tried to pick them ALL up at once.

-Although I appreciate the effort, both kids are always dropping one toy as they try to pick up the one dropped a second ago.
+Although I appreciated the effort, both kids always dropped one toy as they attempted to pick up the one dropped a second ago.

 We also see this when it comes to dinnertime with the family.